How to Generate Subtitles with Accurate Timestamps

 Cost$9.99/mo flat rateFree (your time) or $1.99/min professionalFree

-Export FormatsSRT, VTT, TXT, PDFAnyLimited (cannot download on many videos)
+Export FormatsSRT, VTT, TXT, PDFAnyLimited (often can't download)

 AI Summaries & Study ToolsYesNoNo